anikazat/anikazat.github.io/_posts/2022-05-15-image-captioning.md

 ---
 layout: post
 title: "Image Captioning"
-subtitle: "Build a model that will generate a short description of an image"
+subtitle: "Building a model that will generate a short description of an image"
 background: '/img/posts/image-captioning/img-capt.webp'
 ---